sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/generate-certificates.md

 backend-2        | 10.0.0.2   | backend-2.example.com              | localhost, 127.0.0.1 |
 backend-3        | 10.0.0.3   | backend-3.example.com              | localhost, 127.0.0.1 |

-Note that the additional names for localhost and 127.0.0.1 are added here for convenience and not strictly required.
+Note that the additional names for localhost and 127.0.0.1 are added here for convenience and are not strictly required.

 Use these name and address details to create two `*.pem` files and one `*.csr` file for each backend.